lameburger/deaflingo-demo-site/README.md

+# Deaflingo

-#Deaflingo - realtime sign language recognization using tensorflowjs and MediaPipe
+Deaflingo is a real-time sign language recognition web application using TensorFlow.js and MediaPipe.

+## Access the App

-#You can access and use the app through the following link: deaflingo.app.
+You can access and use the app through the following link: [deaflingo.app](https://deaflingo.app).

-Getting Started
+## Getting Started

-	1. Open the deaflingo.app link in your web browser.
+1. Open the [deaflingo.app](https://deaflingo.app) link in your web browser.
 2. Allow access to your camera when prompted.
 3. Start signing, and the app will interpret your gestures in real-time.